 Gambling license USA

-We summarize the most important online gambling laws pertaining to gambling operators and users of gaming services in the countries where online gambling is legal to some degree or other.
+We summarize the most important online gambling laws pertaining to gambling operators and users of gaming services.
+Specifically within the countries where online gambling is legal to some degree or other.

 Gambling license USA

-The individual States in the USA have the power to make laws pertaining to their state only, but on the other hand there are Federal Laws that is applicable to the whole country, while protecting State rights.
+The individual States in the USA have the power to make laws pertaining to their state only.
+But on the other hand, there are Federal Laws that are applicable to the whole country, while protecting State rights.
 This makes the online gambling legal situation in the country very complex.

-We start by giving an overview of the main Federal laws that address the legality of online betting, wagering and gambling in the USA, and then we will have a look at the situation in the individual States.
+We start by giving an overview of the main Federal laws that address the legality of online betting, wagering and gambling in the USA.
+We will then have a look at the situation in the individual States.

 USA Federal gambling laws: